Stencyl/stencylpedia/chapter-3/controls.md

 Create a button that responds to Mouse controls but goes beyond just a one liner "when pressed, do something".

 The button should work just like a regular button.
-Specifically, don’t register a button click unless the gesture was both started and completed on the button.
+Specifically, don't register a button click unless the gesture was both started and completed on the button.

 > **Note:** Think of scenarios where simply detecting a release would be incorrect.

 ## Challenge: Cutscenes

 We include a block for simulating key presses and releases.
-It’s useful for creating on-screen buttons in mobile games that can act as if they were physical keyboard buttons.
+It's useful for creating on-screen buttons in mobile games that can act as if they were physical keyboard buttons.

 ![stencyl-design-mode-simulate-key-press-block](http://static.stencyl.com/pedia2/ch3/controls/image03.png)

-It’s also useful for creating cutscenes - in-game sequences that the player does not control but watches, like a movie. **Make a cutscene using this block**.
+It's also useful for creating cutscenes - in-game sequences that the player does not control but watches, like a movie. **Make a cutscene using this block**.